 It is pretty much a science-based passage with questions to follow.
 Like the reading test, the science test does not test the science material learned in science class but analyzes science-themed graphics.
 Students get 35 minutes to answer 40 questions.
 The SAT assesses these same concepts throughout their reading portion; however, there are fewer types of these questions on the SAT than on the ACT.

 The final part of each test is the optional essay writing section.
 The SAT essay requires students to read a passage from literature and find rhetorical devices the author utilizes to create an argument.
 Students must analyze these devices.
-Basically, students are analyzing what other people use to make arguments.
-The allotted amount of time for students to complete this writing portion is 50 minutes.
+Students are studying what other people use to make arguments.
+Students’ allotted amount of time to complete this writing portion is 50 minutes.

-The ACT essay also involves argumentative writing; however, students must make their own argument.
+The ACT essay also involves argumentative writing; however, students must argue.
 They must take a stance on a particular topic and provide reasoning and rhetorical devices for their perspective.
 The allotted amount of time is 40 minutes.

 In 2019, 1.8 million students took the ACT.
 41% scored less than 18 in English, and 61% scored less than 22 in math.
 There is less competition when students take the ACT.
 However, this could change from year to year as students can complete both tests.